Investor relations

 Internal controls

 The Board reviews the effectiveness of the Group’s systems of internal controls and has a process for the continuous identification, evaluation and management of the significant risks the Group faces.
 Assessment considers the external environment, the territories in which the Group operates, the industry in which the Group operates including applicable regulations and standards, the internal environment and non-financial risks such as operational and legal risks.
 The risks identified are ranked based on significance and likelihood of occurrence.
 The Board reviews the controls in place to mitigate those risks and improvements are made where required.
-The Group conducts its operations in accordance with the ISO 13485:2016+A11:2021 quality management
+The Group conducts its operations in accordance with the ISO 13485:2016+A11:2021 quality management system standard and continues to invest in its systems and people in light of Group strategy and risk assessment to ensure the appropriate operational controls and measures are in place and working effectively.
+The quality system is subject to annual Notified Body audit (BSI) in the UK.
+The Group uses external specialist resources (regulatory, design, manufacturing etc.) as required.
+Day-to-day responsibility for the implementation of effective internal control and risk monitoring rests with senior management.

 Metrics and quality objectives continue to be actively implemented and monitored as part of a continual improvement programme.
 A number of incremental improvements have been made in the year driven by planned internal quality system auditing and risk assessment and other larger improvements have been identified and are being progressed.
 Improvements have included: